Listen on the go!

 While more than half of Europeans can speak in a foreign language (according to a 2012 Eurobarometer survey and 25% can speak at least two additional languages) customers would prefer to receive support in their native language.
 This could be particularly true for France, Germany, Italy and Spain.

-With the aid of AI and natural language processing, virtual assistants can easily assist in this regard, as they can detect the language of the user and switch to the conversation flow in the respective language.
-The virtual assistant can even remember this setting and reach out to the user in the same language for future engagements.
+With the aid of AI and natural language processing, virtual assistants can easily assist in this regard, as they can detect the language of the user as well as switch to the conversation flow in the respective language.
+The VA can even remember this setting and reach out to the user in the same language for future engagements.
 It is much easier to set up a virtual assistant than it is to train customer service representatives in every potential language users may choose to speak in.
-While Kore.ai not only supports French, German, Italian and Spanish, it has integrated other European languages as well, while continuing English support.
-Some minority languages within Europe, like Chinese or Arabic are also available.
+Kore.ai not only supports French, German, Italian and Spanish, it supports other European languages such as Finnish as well.
+Some languages that are spoken by minorities, including expats, such as Chinese or Arabic are also available.

 Increasingly, European companies are turning to self-service solutions which encourage customers to obtain information through websites or IVR applications, as they both lower the load on call centers and are more readily available to customers.
 They are also much more cost effective.
 The key though, is to make sure the available self-service channels work efficiently and deliver a great customer experience - many callers simply keep pressing the zero button to skip an IVR and connect to a live agent because of previous bad experiences.

 Virtual assistants are uniquely positioned to help, particularly during the transition: they feel like talking to an agent but come with the same benefits of self-service.
-Unlike chatbots, virtual assistants use Natural Language Processing which aids intelligent conversations.
-There is flexibility in the conversations, which aims to negate the use of individual human agents for basic queries or transactional inquiries.virtual assistant are able to scour for information quickly and draw up a quick response from multiple sources aiding self-service systems for consumers.
-In some cases, virtual assistants are superior to agents as they can respond faster and offer links, pictures and interactive content in their replies - something much more difficult for an agent to put up.
+Unlike chatbots, VAs use Natural Language Processing which aids intelligent conversations.
+There is flexibility in the conversations, which aims to negate the use of individual human agents for basic queries or transactional inquiries.
+VAs are able to scour for information quickly and draw up a quick response from multiple sources aiding self-service systems for consumers.
+In some cases, VAs are superior to agents as they can respond faster and offer links, pictures and interactive content in their replies - something much more difficult for an agent to put up.